Cuyo is a region of Argentina you are likely familiar with but probably by another name: wine country.

 Provinces: Mendoza, La Rioja, San Juan, & San Luis

-Mendoza is great year-round with hot, dry summers and mild winters, harvest is in March, and a lively time to visit the wine regions.
+Mendoza is great year-round with hot, dry summers and mild winters.
+Harvest is in March and is a lively time to visit the wine regions.

 La Rioja and San Juan can be too hot in summer, winter months are ideal.

 Wineries in Mendoza don’t require you to dress formal like in some regions around the world.
 You can visit in jeans and t-shirt, or whatever is comfortable for you.